mekomlusa/simple_image_annotator/README.md

 * Move back to previous images: once moved back, saved labels will overlay on the same image
   * Labels can be changed for any images.
 Latest outputs will be saved in the `.csv` file.
 * Click "Save" to saved labels
+* Allow users to change label name after a bounding box has been drawn (just move your cursor to the input box and it will change white, allowing you to edit)

 TODO:
-* Automatically saved labels if users forget to click "Save" but click "next" instead
+* ~~Automatically saved labels if users forget to click "Save" but click "next" instead~~
+  * This functionality, once implemented, will mess up with the "load saved labels" function.
+Also, users are expected to explicitly click "save" to save their changes.
+Otherwise, labels will not be saved by blindly clicking "next" (it is believed that users have no intention to save too).
-* Ability to keep the same bounding box but change label texts
+* ~~Ability to keep the same bounding box but change label texts~~
 * Allow users to upload image(s) for labeling
 * Possibly integration with database for persistence